NguyenTheAn/self-driving-car-udacity-sensor-fusion/writeup.md

 ![Image_range](images/range_image.png)
 - Visualize lidar point-cloud (ID_S1_EX2)
   - Visualize lidar point-cloud using Open3D

+  **Rear-bumper and tail-lights are stable features.
+In some specific cases, we can see car's front-lights and the wheel as the stable features**

   10 samples of the point cloud:

   ![pcl_sample](images/Picture1.png)

   ![pcl_sample](images/Picture2.png)